Getting Started with VDI App Actions

-You can perform actions on your environment directly from the web UI.
+You can perform actions on your environment directly from the VDI App.

 Prerequisites